prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ## Non-Goals

-* Support for ingesting delta metrics via other means (e.g. remote-write)
+* Support for ingesting delta metrics via other means (e.g. replacing push gateway)
 * Support for converting OTEL non-monotonic sums to Prometheus counters (currently these are converted to Prometheus gauges)

 These may come in later iterations of delta support, however.